xinwenfu/VChat_TRUN/README.md

 	* Notice that VChat appears to have crashed after our second message!
 We can see that the SPIKE script continues to run for ~190 more iterations before it fails to connect to the VChat's TCP socket, however this is long after the server started to fail connections.

-7. We can also look at the comparison of the Register values before and after the fuzzing in Immunity Debugger to confirm a crash occurred.
+7. We can also compare the Register values before and after the fuzzing in Immunity Debugger to confirm that a crash occurred.
 	* Before:

 		<img src="Images/I7.png" width=512>